LivingLogic/LivingLogic.Python.xist/docs/UL4.rst

 ``clear``
 """""""""

-``clear`` is a dictionary and method.
+``clear`` is a dictionary and set method.
 It makes the dictionary/set empty.

 Templates as functions